Sophie-skyyye/Tambootie-Project/README.md

 **Just a few desing notes**
 inspo: https://www.moholoholo.co.za/
-My header The full screen so scroll down onece chaned page.
+My header is the full screen so scroll down.

+This is a public repo copy of my private repro this code was in for am Assessment